Grant Writing and Research and Sponsored Programs Policy

 Faculty and staff participating in active externally sponsored projects must complete the Time and Effort Report Form provided by the Office of Research and Sponsored Programs.
 The Office of Management and Budget Circular No. A-21 Cost Principles for Educational Institutions establishes principles for determining costs applicable to grants, contracts, and other agreements with educational institutions.
 Particularly, Section J (10) (c) requires that work performed directly on sponsored agreements and for other work allowable as costs are identified and documented by the institution.
 The Time and Effort Report serves two purposes:

-1. Certify that time for which funds paid to an individual from a grant was actual time spent working on that particular grant.
+1. To certify that time for which funds paid to an individual from a grant was actual time spent working on that particular grant; and

-2. Certify that time shown as cost sharing was actual time spent working on a particular grant but charged to another Cost Center.
+2. To certify that time shown as cost sharing was actual time spent working on a particular grant but charged to another cost center.

 The Time and Effort Reporting form is available from the Office of Research and Sponsored Programs.

 Faculty and employees receiving grants are responsible for comprehensive knowledge of and compliance with policies and procedures for grant management.
 Federal grants require specific attention to applicable regulations.
 Principal investigators who include students for grant work are responsible for supervising students.
 Improper grant management may result in suspension of both current and future grant activities.
 Many federal or state statutes impact the administration of government grant awards.
 A list of examples includes the information below; other regulations may apply.
 Note: Legislative acts are part of the U.S. Code.
 Executive orders are part of the Code of Federal Regulations (CFR).
 The following are some legislative acts and executive orders that apply to federal grants.